Vz0n/dotfiles/README.md

 For the waybar widget just read the code and `.zshrc`.

 *Suggestion: read documentations of the software used here before starting to edit stuff*

-## Todo

-- Maybe add something to auto install, like an Ansible playbook maybe